 At Advanced Medical Transport, we believe our commitment to save lives goes beyond the task at hand.
 To truly bring our mission to life, we are constantly developing programs to positively impact the quality of life in the communities we serve.
 Our CardioReviver Grant Program is designed exactly for that purpose.
-To date, we have donated 550 AED’s and training for over 26,000 users.
+To date, we have donated 750 AED’s and trained over 38,000 users.

 Saving lives with